samirsahoo007/bigdata/README.md

 * Spark can run on Hadoop, stand-alone Mesos, or in the Cloud.
 * Spark’s MLlib components provide capabilities that are not easily achieved by Hadoop’s MapReduce.
 By using these components, * Machine Learning algorithms can be executed faster inside the memory.

+# Kafka:
+* Apache Kafka is a distributed streaming platform that lets you publish and subscribe to streams of records.

+Note: Publish/Subscribe is a messaging model where senders send the messages, which are then consumed by the multiple consumers.

+* Basically, Kafka is a data ingestion mechanism through which you can load data into Hadoop clusters in real time.
+* Website activity tracking, Log aggregation, Stream processing are some of the use cases of Kafka.

+## Kafka Architecture:

+* Producer: A producer can be any application who can publish messages to a topic.
+* Topic: A topic is a category or feed name to which records are published.
+* Consumer: A consumer can be any application that subscribes to a topic and consume the messages.
+* Broker: Kafka cluster is a set of servers, each of which is called a broker.

+While, ZooKeeper is used for managing, coordinating Kafka broker.
+Each Kafka broker is coordinating with other Kafka brokers using ZooKeeper.
+Producer and consumer are notified by ZooKeeper service about the presence of new broker in Kafka system or failure of the broker in Kafka system.

 ### Single Node Multiple Brokers
 ![alt text](https://github.com/samirsahoo007/bigdata/blob/master/hadoop/images/single_node_multiple_broker.png)